iddosoftware/iddosoftware.github.io/index.md

 - GUI: `Qt` for `Python` (`PyQt5`, `PyQt4`, `PySide`)

 #### What we have
 We currently have a server with one (rather modest) GPU card (it's a 1060) at our disposal for training and deploying neural nets.
-However, we'll have another server with some serious compute power (a few Titan RTXs) by christmas (hopefully).
+However, we'll have access to another server with some serious compute power (Titan RTXs) by Christmas 2019 (hopefully).

 We also have some code that we wrote for our clients in the past, for which we have kept the right to re-sell to further clients.
 That code may be used for:
 - training and applying neural nets: